 Casual clothing is common during the day on the ship.
 In addition to swimming gear, pack shorts, Capri pants, slacks, tank tops and casual shirts.
 Depending on your destination, jeans and a sweatshirt or raincoat also are options.
 If you plan to exercise on board, pack a jogging bra, exercise clothes and socks.

-STILL WONDERING WHAT TO WEAR ON A CARIBBEAN CRUISE?
+IF YOU ARE STILL WONDERING WHAT TO PACK ON A MEDITERRANEAN CRUISE?

 Fashion for Cruises

 Cruise ships offer numerous activities for travelers: swimming pools, casinos, gala banquets, theater nights and nightclubs might be just a few of the amenities offered by your vacation cruise line.
 These activities could create problems for packing since you’ll be expected to be properly attired at these venues.
 Dressing norms can vary depending on the cruise line, but chances are that you’ll want to look respectable for vacation photos.
 Understanding some basics about fashion for cruises will help you pack more effectively.

 I always take a pair of shorts on a cruise, but I usually end up wearing cropped pants or jeans.
 They look so fresh, cool and classy, and they go with everything.

 Here’s an outfit that would be great for around the ship or if you went onshore to do a little shopping or sightseeing.
 These cropped pants are made from linen, so they are fresh and cool to wear.
 I love the side buttons which give them a nautical feel.
 Pair them with a pretty tee in a pink or coral to bring out your tan and don’t forget a cute pair of strappy sandals.
 These are nice and flat ( read comfy) the lace-up straps that tie around the ankle give them real style!